|Fines & Fees||Library Equipment & Study Spaces|

-Patrons unable to locate a title in its assigned location on the shelf should notify the Circulation Staff.
-A Missing Item Search Slip will be completed and the Circulation Manager will change the items status to MISSING.
+Patrons unable to locate a title in its assigned location on the shelf should notify the CircIT Desk staff.
+A Missing Item Search Slip will be completed and the CircIT Desk Manager will change the items status to MISSING.
 A search will be conducted for the missing material.
-If a missing title is not located within a six month period, the Circulation Librarian will submit a list to the Collection Development Librarian.
+If a missing title is not located within a six month period, the CircIT Desk Manager will submit a list to the Collection Development Librarian.

 When a book/media title from the J. Drake Edens Library collection is determined to be lost, the item status will be changed to LOST.
 The patron who has it checked out is expected to pay a $10.00 non-refundable processing fee and the replacement cost of the material.

 DO NOT return damp or damaged library materials through the book drop.
-Please hand them to a Circulation Desk worker with an explanation of what is wrong.
+Please hand them to a CircIT Desk worker with an explanation of what is wrong.

-A full replacement value less the $10.00 processing fee will be refunded for material returned within one year of payment.
+A full replacement value will be refunded for material returned within one year of payment.
 The material will be inspected before returning it to the collection and a credit is initiated.

 Computers and Computer Labs

-There are nine computer workstations located in the Reference area which may be used for library research as well as Word processing, researching the Web, and accessing campus email.
+There are four computer workstations located in the Reference area which may be used for library research as well as Word processing, researching the Web, and accessing campus email.

-A photocopier is located along the wall directly behind the Circulation Desk on the Main Level.
-Photocopying may be done at the cost of $ .10 cents per page for black-and-white and $.25 cents per page for color.
-Payment is made at the Circulation Desk.
+A photocopier is located along the wall directly behind the CircIT Desk on the Main Level.
+Photocopying may be done at the cost of $0.10 per page for black-and-white and $0.25 per page for color.
+Payment is made at the CircIT Desk.
 It is the responsibility of the person making copies to adhere to the Copyright Laws.
 A notice of copyright is posted near the copier.

-The Upper Level is generally considered as the "quiet study floor," the area most conducive to quiet study.
+If you prefer a quieter study space the Upper Level of the Library is generally considered as the "quiet study floor."
+This area is most conducive to quiet and independent study.

 The Overton Classroom for Library Instruction - Room 120 - is used for Information Literacy instruction session, which are taught by the Research & Instruction Librarians.